jihedamine/wikipedia_search/README.md

 ##Running the application

-The source code language level is Java 11, so you need a JDK 11 or more recent to compile the code.
+The source code language level is Java 11, so you need a JDK 11 or a more recent version to compile the code.

 To Run the application, clone this repository and open a terminal at the root folder of the repository.